Endemic COVID-19: Culture and society

 According to historian Jacob Steere-Williams, what endemicity means has evolved since the 19th century, and the desire to label COVID-19 as being endemic in early 2022 was a political and cultural phenomenon connected to a desire to see the pandemic as being over.

 Paleovirologist Aris Katzourakis wrote in January 2022 that the word endemic was one of the most misused of the COVID-19 pandemic.
 A 2023 editorial on endemicity in the International Nursing Review journal said that "Traps for unwary politicians and commentators include statements on scientific matters that fall well outside their knowledge and experience, and the danger of adopting and misusing esoteric terminology that has nuanced meanings within professional circles."

 When COVID-19 emerged, most people were unfamiliar with the term endemic.
 Although the representations of endemic COVID-19 in English-language media reports were decidedly negative during the early weeks of the pandemic, since then, the concept of endemicity has been represented in the media as a positive outcome.
 English-language media coverage, using endemic more like a buzzword to change the public's view of COVID-19 than according to a strict scientific definition, anchored the concept of endemic COVID-19 to seasonal influenza.
 By December 2021, endemicity was being represented in media as an opportunity that people should seize to "live with the virus" and achieve a "new normal".
 People were being told that endemicity was a desirable outcome that would achieve not only actual endemicity (a stable, predictable number of infections), but that would also bring them familiar seasonal patterns of infection, manageable demands on healthcare, and a less virulent, relatively harmless disease.

+In 2024, the Director-General of the World Health Organization criticised the use of past tense for COVID, citing that the virus remains a cause of acute disease, death and Long COVID that the world "cannot afford... to forget" about.

-Media coverage has tended to express COVID-19 endemicity through the metaphor of a journey, especially as the destination at the end of "the path to normality".
+Media coverage has also objectified endemicity through the metaphor of a journey, especially as the destination at the end of "the path to normality".